ASE A8 Engine Performance Practice Test

 - D. A stuck closed EGR valve.

 Answer A is wrong.
-A leaking fuel injector results in a rich air-fuel ratio.
-It increases (HC) or hydrocarbon emissions.
+A leaking fuel injector results in high hydrocarbon emissions, a rich air-fuel ratio, and black sooty exhaust.

 Answer C is wrong.
-Random misfire results in excessive HC's due to unburned fuel.
+A misfire at one or more cylinders results in excessive HC's due to unburned fuel in the exhaust.

 Answer D is correct.
 A stuck closed EGR valve results in high cylinder temperatures.
 This excessive heat creates high levels of (NOx) in the vehicle's emissions.